Oliver Bjorkstrand Game Preview: Kraken vs. Oilers

 Bjorkstrand Stats vs. the Oilers

-- On defense, the Oilers are allowing 50 total goals (4.2 per game) which ranks 28th in the league.
+- On the defensive side, the Oilers are giving up 52 total goals (3.7 per game) which ranks 22nd in the NHL.

 |2023-2024 Season